securisec/saramIDA/README.md

 - decompile_function *Gets the decomplied code from a function*
 - get_strings *Gets all the strings in a binary*
 - function_comments *Get all user comments from a function*
+- get_functions *Get a list of all the functions in the binary*
+- any_ida_function *This method is unique and takes an ida function as a callback argument*